oyoYnaY/projectFlights-group8/project report.md

 </div>

 By cross-validating the world map and the U.S. map, we can identify that only two airports are located outside the United States:
-Taszári Air Base (FAA: TZR) – located in Hungary
+Taszári Air Base (FAA: TZR) – located in Hungary.
-Oryol Yuzhnyy Airport (FAA: OEL) – located in Oryol, Russia
+Oryol Yuzhnyy Airport (FAA: OEL) – located in Oryol, Russia.

 #### Plot Multiple Lines
 We assume that all starting points are located at John F. Kennedy Airport in New York City to simplify the process of drawing flight paths.